coq/coq/doc/sphinx/language/cic.rst

          {\subst{Γ}{|Γ_I ;Γ_C|}{|Γ_I ;Γ_C | c}}}

-One can similarly modify a global declaration by generalizing it over a previously defined constant :math:`c′`.
+One can similarly modify a global declaration by generalizing it over a previously defined constant :math:`c`.
 Below, if :math:`Γ` is a context of the form :math:`[y_1 :A_1 ;~…;~y_n :A_n]`, we write :math:`\subst{Γ}{c}{u}` to mean :math:`[y_1 :\subst{A_1} {c}{u};~…;~y_n:\subst{A_n} {c}{u}]`.